MarceloCFSF/MarceloCFSF/README.md

 ### Hi there 👋

-My name is Marcelo and I'm currently a **Science and Technology Bacharel** student, but I'm almost advancing to **Science Computer Bacharel**.
+My name is Marcelo and I hold a Bachelor's degree in **Science and Technology** from **UFABC**.
+I am currently completing my Bachelor's degree in **Computer Science**, also at UFABC.
 I love programming and technology, always looking to learn more about it.

 ## My Skills:
  - Javascript